Ultimaker/CuraEngine/README.md

 -------------------
 1. Be sure to have libtool installed.
 2. Download protobuf from https://github.com/google/protobuf/releases (download ZIP and unZIP at desired location, or clone the repo).
 The protocol buffer is used for communication between the CuraEngine and the GUI.
-3. Before installing protobuf, change autogen.sh : comment line 18 to line 38 using '#'s.
-This removes the dependency on gtest-1.7.0.
-4. Run autogen.sh from the protobuf directory:
+3. Run autogen.sh from the protobuf directory:
    $ ./autogen.sh
-5. $ ./configure
+4. $ ./configure
-6. $ make
+5. $ make
-7. $ make install     # Requires superused priviliges.
+6. $ make install     # Requires superused priviliges.
-8. (In case the shared library cannot be loaded, you can try "sudo ldconfig" on Linux systems)
+7. (In case the shared library cannot be loaded, you can try "sudo ldconfig" on Linux systems)

 Running
 =======